-- Monitor the situation. - Record any bullying incidents and action taken. - Report back to the victim. - Follow up, discreetly, with the victim to make certain the bullying has actually stopped, and that they feel safe. - Use an incident as a learning opportunity for everyone. - Pass any concerns about a young person to other staff and volunteers who may be taking over. - Raise awareness and empathy for young people who are looked after and those who are carers to reduce the bullying they experience. - Liaise with residential care managers on antibullying initiatives for young people in care. - Work closely with the Community Safety Team to identify neighbourhood danger spots.
+- Monitor the situation. - Record any bullying incidents and action taken, including incidents on the way to the youth group. - Report back to the victim. - Follow up, discreetly, with the victim to make certain the bullying has actually stopped, and that they feel safe.

+- Use an incident as a learning opportunity for everyone. - Raise awareness and empathy for young people who are looked after and those who are carers to reduce the bullying they experience. - Liaise with residential care managers on antibullying initiatives for young people in care. - Work closely with the Community Safety Team to identify neighbourhood danger spots. - Provide relevant information on severe bullying to the appropriate school or college so that they can take steps to protect a young person if necessary.